SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 This directory contains a benchmark harness for testing different implementations of summing numbers.

-A single high-level main() is present in the benchmark.cpp file, which has definitions of proble3m sizes and so forth.
+A single high-level main() is present in the benchmark.cpp file, which has definitions of problem sizes and so forth.

-This main() will make calls to two routines that must be provided by your code:
+main() will make calls to two routines that must be provided by your code:
 * setup(N, A) // where you initialize N values in A
 * result = sum(N, A) // where you compute the sum of N values in A and return the answer